safaris since 1995

 More about Chad

 Chad shares borders with Sudan, Libya, Cameroon, Niger, Nigeria and the Central African Republic.
-As Africa’s fifth largest country, Chad is made up of the following geographical regions:
+Chad is Africa’s 5th largest country, and is made up of the following regions:

-- Northern Chad is the dry desert area – it includes the Ennedi Cultural and Natural Reserve
+- Northern Chad – dry desert area – it includes the Ennedi Cultural and Natural Reserve

 Camels – Ennedi.
 Courtesy African Parks

-The main feature is a wide basin which is surrounded on two sides by the Ennedi Plateau (add link) and Tibesti Mountains.
-The dormant volcano – Emi Koussi rises above seal level to 3,414 m.
-Lake Chad covers 17,806 square km.
-The area of the lake fluctuates throughout the seasons and is the second largest area of water in Africa.
+The country lies within a wide basin.
+This is surrounded on two sides by the Ennedi Plateau (add link) and Tibesti Mountains.
+In the north, the dormant volcano – Emi Koussi rises above sea level to 3,414 m.
+In the west, Lake Chad covers 17,806 square km.
+The area of the lake fluctuates throughout the seasons, and has done so over millennia.
+Currently, a large part lies just below the surface.
+It is the second largest area of water in Africa.

 Wildlife of Chad

-Deforestation has also had an impact on wildlife numbers – with the loss of acacias, baobab, dates and palms affecting the natural habitat for wildlife.
-Consequently numbers of lion, rhino and leopards have dropped.
+Deforestation has also impacted on wildlife numbers – with the loss of acacias, baobab, dates and palms affecting the natural habitat.
+Consequently numbers of lion, rhino and leopards have dropped dramatically.
+Over 1.2 million trees have been planted due to a conservation initiative by the Food and Agricultural Organization.
+They work with the local farmers, to encourage sustainable development.

 Additional reading from the New Yorker – Lake Chad: The World’s Most Complex Humanitarian Disaster